alicolville/Weight-Tracker/readme.txt

 = Core Features =

-An easy to use plugin that allows your users to track their weight, body measurements and any custom fields you define.
+An easy to use plugin that allows your users to track their weight, body measurements, photos and any custom fields you define.
 Their entries can be seen in various ways, charts, tables, shortcodes and widgets.
 The user is able to set targets and modify their entries.

 The admin area features a rich user interface to allow site owners and personal trainers interact with their user base and help them achieve their goals.